 A taxpayer may challenge the Revenue's assessment or notification of non-chargeability by lodging a notice of appeal (Form Q) within 30 days of the disputed assessment or notification.
 The Special Commissioners of Income Tax would hear the appeal, with further rights of appeal being available to both parties to the High Court and thereafter, to the Court of Appeal.
+However, with effect January 23 2014, section 99 of the ITA has been amended to limit a taxpayer's right to appeal against his own deemed assessment, except in cases where he is aggrieved by a Revenue's public ruling made under section 138A of the ITA.
 The High Court also has original jurisdiction to hear tax disputes which have proceeded through an application for judicial review or for declaratory relief.
-Appeals lie to the Court of Appeal and, with leave, to the Federal Court.
+Appeals of High Court decisions go to the Court of Appeal and, with leave, to the Federal Court.